Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 Phone.com pricing

-- Plus: $22.50 per user per month to unlock outbound textings, voicemail transcriptions, and AI call routing
+- Plus: $22.50 per user per month to unlock outbound texting, voicemail transcriptions, and AI call routing

 - Pro: $33.33 per user per month to unlock call recording, call analytics, CRM integrations, and 10-year data retention

-Google Voice’s platform is a solid choice for a business phone system, but there’s a catch: you’ll have to pay for a Google Workspace and Voice account.
-It comes with nearly all the basic features, including:
+Google Voice’s platform is a solid choice for a business phone system, but there’s a catch: you’ll have to pay for Google Workspace and a Google Voice account.
+It comes with most basic features, including:

 - Unlimited calls and texts to the US